 Because this possibility cannot be categorically eliminated, study staff will advise study participants to confine their HIV testing while in the study to that provided through the CRS.
 Staff will also inform study participants of the likelihood of routine HIV testing being offered or performed outside the study CRS at emergency rooms, clinics, and medical offices and will inform participants of their right to opt out of HIV testing outside the study site.
 CRS staff should inform study participants if local and/or state/regional policies and regulations permit medical providers to perform HIV testing without first informing patients.
-If this is the case, then CRS staff should also inform participants if positive HIV testing preemptively.
+If this is the case, then CRS staff should advise study participants that they may decline HIV testing preemptively.
 CRS staff should also inform participants if positive HIV test results must be reported to local public health authorities.
 CRS staff should also inform participants of the need to maintain study blinding by getting HIV testing only at the study CRS.
-CRS staff should provide participants to contact the CRS.
+CRS staff should provide participants with CRS contact information and should encourage participants to ask medical providers to contact the CRS.
 The CRS can verify that the participant is in an HIV mAb clinical trial and should only be tested for HIV at the study CRS.